 These restored temples are listed as a UNESCO World Heritage Site and it’s the most popular attraction in the region that draws in thousands of visitors every year.

-I have put together this complete guide of My Son Sanctuary Vietnam including how to get there, how much it costs and what to expect when you arrive.
+I have put together this complete guide to My Son Sanctuary Vietnam including how to get there, how much it costs and what to expect when you arrive.

 WHERE IS THE MY SON SANCTUARY?